360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Experiments

 The parameters of CIIF are all contained in an MLP.
-We share the parameters of CIIF between the ODI SR task and HR depth estimation task.
-To verify it, we conduct a momentum update~\cite{he2020momentum} for the HR depth estimation task, which is considered as a asynchronous update.
+We share the parameters of CIIF between the ODI SR task and the HR depth estimation task.
+To verify it, we conduct a momentum update~\cite{he2020momentum} for the HR depth estimation task, which is considered as an asynchronous update.
 From Tab.~\ref{table:ablation-interpolation}, asynchronous update reduces performance greatly.
 We think the reason is that scene structural knowledge is essential for the HR depth estimation task, and asynchronous update destroys the common structural representations between the two tasks.

 In addition, we investigate the effectiveness of cylindrical representation.
-As shown in Tab.~\ref{table:ablation-interpolation}, exploiting cylindrical representation obtains 5.1\% gain in MAE metric, demonstrating that cylindrical coordinate system is more proper to describe the spatial correlation of neighboring pixels in ERP type ODIs.
+As shown in Tab.~\ref{table:ablation-interpolation}, exploiting cylindrical representation obtains a 5.1\% gain in MAE metric compared with utilizing spherical angle coordinates.
+Note that using spherical angle coordinates is equal to using planar pixel coordinates in LIIF~\cite{chen2021learning, ai2022deep}.
+The result demonstrates that the cylindrical coordinate system is more proper to describe the spatial correlation of neighboring pixels in ERP type ODIs.